The AIAG & VDA FMEA Handbook

 - A focus element-upper level – lower level approach for a comprehensive review of risks

-What should you be doing to prepare for this new approach?
+What should you do to prepare for this new approach?

 AIAG and VDA created a whitepaper that explains this and other important changes to the FMEA.
-When the handbook is released, review and identify any gaps within your FMEA development process to determine how to meet the new requirements.
+Review handbook and identify any gaps within your FMEA development process to determine how to meet the new requirements.
 This will include appropriate training for those who have an impact on the development and support of FMEAs.
-After the release, simpleQuE will offer training opportunities that are customized to your organization.
-Contact us for more information or if you have questions about AIAG Core Tools training and information contact simpleQuE.
+For customized, onsite AIAG & VDA FMEA and AIAG Core Tools training and information contact simpleQuE.
 Let our automotive experts partner with you as you roll out your FMEA upgrades to meet automotive customer demand and take your FMEA risk analysis to a higher level.